koodikulma-fi/data-signals/README.md

 The classes and methods are fully typed and commented.
 Accordingly the methods themselves can be used as documentation.

-The library runs on server and browser, and has no dependencies.
+The library runs on server and browser, and only dependent on the tiny "mixin-types" npm module (for typing).

 The npm package can be found with: [data-signals](https://www.npmjs.com/package/data-signals).
 Contribute in GitHub: [koodikulma-fi/data-signals.git](https://github.com/koodikulma-fi/data-signals.git)